cockroachdb/docs/cockroachcloud/cmek.md

 ## How CMEK works

   This section describes how data is read from or written to a {{ site.data.products.dedicated }} cluster when CMEK is enabled.
-For detailed instructions, see [Managing Customer-Managed Encryption Keys (CMEK) for Cockroach Dedicated](managing-cmek.html).
+For detailed instructions, see [Managing Customer-Managed Encryption Keys (CMEK) for CockroachDB Dedicated](managing-cmek.html).

   CMEK is configured per cluster region.
 You can configure a separate CMEK key for each cluster region or you can use the same key for each of a cluster's regions.
 Similarly, you can use a separate CMEK key for each cluster or use the same key for a group of clusters.